DemonQilin/university-grading-system-backend/README.md

 - Enter password again `Password (again): *********`
 - You will see the message `Superuser created successfully.`

+### Initialize the database with test data

+To initialize the database with test data, run the following command:

+- Run `python manage.py shell < initialize_db.py`

 ### Using local machine

 - Run `python manage.py runserver` to start the server.